jasheloper/100-days-of-code/README.md

-# 100 Days of Code
+# 100 Days of Code - Jashele T.

 🎧 **Objective:** <br>
 Relearning HTML, CSS, and JS as if I were starting from scratch.